zw123han/Conference-App/phase2/README.txt

     a) Message deletion is available to every user, but only admins can delete other users' messages.
     b) Pinned messages in a specific chatroom can be accessed by clicking the "Pins" button while in that chatroom.
     c) Only other users' messages can be marked as read/unread.
-4. Click the "search for user" to look up a chatroom.
+4. Click the "Search user..." to look up a chatroom.
 5. Click the blue "+" button to open a message outbox that can send messages to multiple people at once.
     a) This feature is NOT AVAILABLE TO ATTENDEES.
     b) Select "All speakers" to send a message to every speaker who is hosting an event.
 (This does not include